mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Some of the guidance I read said to arrange components so that you can minimize the length of your power cables.
 I didn't see the point.

 Maybe minimizing cable length is important in a data center where you're replicating the same setup hundreds of times.
 In a home environment, I don't see the difference between connecting my server to my UPS with a 2 ft. power cable vs. a 4 ft. power cable.

-### Make sure back ports aren't blocked

-One gotcha I didn't anticipate is that some components have rear ports that you can accidentally block if you put them between components that are much deeper.

-I initially considered putting my rack shelf in the slot above my power strip, but I realized that would make it hard for me to reach my power strip's rear outlets.
-Instead, I put the power strip below my Pi rack, as they're both shallow components, so I still can reach the power strip's rear outlets easily.

 ## My final rack setup